udodinho/KIP7-review/README.md

 }
 ```

 These functions allows the caller to adjust the allowance of the spender.
+The increaseAllowance functions takes in two(2) arguements, the spender's address and the value to be increased to, then it calls the internal approve function which takes in the owner, the spender and the allowance plus the addedValue. while the decreaseALlowance takes in the same number of arguement but this time around it substract the value from the spender.

+The decreaseAllowance checks if the currentAllowance is greater or equal to the value to be subtracted and if it is, it then approves and return a boolean.

 ##### 2.9 safeTransfer():